cswenyuanxiao/gpu-market-mvp/README.md

 - Create a `railway.json` template and connect; for now manual setup above is enough for demo.

 Note: This repo already serves `frontend/` statically from the backend if present on the same server.
 Deploying just the backend will work for both API and UI.

+## SEO & Performance (Phase 7)

+- Meta tags and Open Graph added to `frontend/index.html` with dynamic canonical URL.
+- Backend serves `robots.txt` and `sitemap.xml` (includes homepage and up to 50 latest listings).
+- Static assets served with cache headers from Express; consider CDN for production.

 ## Notes